hypo69/hypo/pytest/gemini - set 3/en/src/product/README.md

 4. **Exception Handling:** Uses `pytest.raises` to test for `ValueError` exceptions.

-5. **Edge Cases and Boundary Conditions:** The tests now cover an invalid price update, demonstrating a crucial edge case.
+5. **Edge Cases and Boundary Conditions:** The tests now cover an invalid price update, demonStarting a crucial edge case.

 6. **Structure:**  Follows the provided example structure, including comments and a basic fixture example (though in this simpler example it's not strictly necessary).